-1 Q. I see.
-For the few months you were serving in that 2 advisory capacity, you were also "[query] supervisory".
-3 Were you really making sure Mr Brown was doing what he 4 should or was there a problem?
-5 A. No, it was just a choice of words on my part, but it was б a group that met with him and discussed the issues that 7 were current in the directorate and gave advice on that.
-8 Q. How bad was the financial problem at the directorate?
-9 Α. I can't remember details, but it was probably at that 10 point the directorate which had the highest overspend, 11 proportionately speaking.
-12 Q. Were you a troubleshooter, as it were, brought in to try 13 to sort it out?
-14 A. I think that was the role, yes.
-15 Q. What were the problems with clinical management 16 structures that you refer to?
-17 A. It became clear to me as I got into the advisory group 18 that the directorate was managed completely by Mr Brown 19 that the directorate was managed completely by Mr Brown and a nurse manager, business manager, and the degree of 19 20 and a nurse manager, business manager, and the degree of 20 Q. and a nurse manager, business manager, and the degree of involvement of the consultant and other staff was 20 21 Q. and a nurse manager, business manager, and the degree of involvement of the consultant and other staff was unusually small.
-I think that would be fair.
-20 21 22 Q. A. and a nurse manager, business manager, and the degree of involvement of the consultant and other staff was unusually small.
-I think that would be fair.
-So in other words, Mr Brown was trying to do it with
+- 1 Q. I see.
+For the few months you were serving in that - advisory capacity, you were also "[query] supervisory". - 3 Were you really making sure Mr Brown was doing what he - 4 should or was there a problem? - 5 A. No, it was just a choice of words on my part, but it was - 6 a group that met with him and discussed the issues that - 7 were current in the directorate and gave advice on that. - 8 Q. How bad was the financial problem at the directorate? - 9 A. I can't remember details, but it was probably at that - 10 point the directorate which had the highest overspend, - 11 proportionately speaking. - 12 Q. Were you a troubleshooter, as it were, brought in to try - 13 to sort it out? - 14 A. I think that was the role, yes. - 15 Q. What were the problems with clinical management - 16 structures that you refer to? - 17 A. It became clear to me as I got into the advisory group - 18 that the directorate was managed completely by Mr Brown - and a nurse manager, business manager, and the degree of - 20 involvement of the consultant and other staff was - 21 unusually small.
+I think that would be fair. - 22 Q. So in other words, Mr Brown was trying to do it with - 23 a very small group of people? - 24 A. Yes. - 25 Q. Not drawing on the broader talent in the directorate?

-A. Yes.
-Well, the way in which one can get a directorate 1 or any group of people to function is to involve them 2 3 in the decision-making.
-They're the people on the ground, they know what is going on and they can be 4 involved.
-5 б MS WOODS: I don't want to make a big point about it, but 7 I just note that Mr Brown wasn't asked any questions 8 about the circumstances in which he stopped being 9 clinical director.
-So I say, I just want to make a note 10 that what we're getting here is perhaps one perspective.
-THE CHAIRMAN: Okay, thank you.
-11 12 MR STEWART: Did you take any steps to improve the 13 structural framework within the directorate?
-14 I took a number of steps.
-Firstly, I asked a number of Α. 15 other clinicians from different specialties to become sub-directors, with whom I would have regular meetings 16 17 and discussions.
-One from the surgical side, Mr Victor Boston, who was subsequently succeeded by 18 19 Mr Trevor Taylor.
-On the medical side, Dr Dennis Carson, and then I invited Dr Crean because 20 21 although he was under the ATICS directorate in terms of the overall management, he clearly had to work with 22 23 clinicians and he knew what the intensive care set-up 24 was like and was able to provide input to the paediatric directorate for that.
-25
+- 1 A. Yes.
+Well, the way in which one can get a directorate - 2 or any group of people to function is to involve them - in the decision-making.
+They're the people on the - 4 ground, they know what is going on and they can be - 5 involved. - 6 MS WOODS: I don't want to make a big point about it, but - 7 I just note that Mr Brown wasn't asked any questions - 8 about the circumstances in which he stopped being - 9 clinical director.
+So I say, I just want to make a note - 10 that what we're getting here is perhaps one perspective. - 11 THE CHAIRMAN: Okay, thank you. - 12 MR STEWART: Did you take any steps to improve the - 13 structural framework within the directorate? - 14 A. I took a number of steps.
+Firstly, I asked a number of - other clinicians from different specialties to become - sub-directors, with whom I would have regular meetings - 17 and discussions.
+One from the surgical side, - 18 Mr Victor Boston, who was subsequently succeeded by - 19 Mr Trevor Taylor.
+On the medical side, - 20 Dr Dennis Carson, and then I invited Dr Crean because - 21 although he was under the ATICS directorate in terms of - 22 the overall management, he clearly had to work with - clinicians and he knew what the intensive care set-up - 24 was like and was able to provide input to the paediatric - 25 directorate for that.